U.S. Supreme Court rejects challenge to ban on gun 'bump stocks'

 The Las Vegas gunman, Stephen Paddock, was found to have fired more than 1,100 rounds of ammunition in about 11 minutes, employing semi-automatic rifles modified with bump stocks.
 The plaintiffs challenged a new rule issued by the Bureau of Alcohol, Tobacco, Firearms and Explosives at Trump's direction that classified bump stock devices as forbidden machine guns under the 1934 National Firearms Act.

 A federal court refused to issue an injunction against the ban, saying the plaintiffs would likely lose the case.
 The U.S. Court of Appeals for the District of Columbia Circuit upheld that decision, deferring to the bureau's new interpretation of the National Firearms Act.
-Justice Neil Gorsuch, a conservative member of the court-appointed by Trump, issued a statement agreeing with the decision to deny the appeal.
+Conservative Justice Neil Gorsuch, a Trump appointee, issued a statement agreeing with the decision to deny the appeal.
 But he criticized the lower court's deference to a federal agency - the bureau - that had changed its interpretation of a longstanding law.

 "How, in all this, can ordinary citizens be expected to keep up?"
 Gorsuch asked, adding that the bump stock dispute may return to the Supreme Court at a later date.
 The Supreme Court in December heard arguments in the first major gun dispute to come before the justices since 2010 - a challenge backed by the NRA to a handgun transport restriction in New York City.